libgeos/geos/web/content/usage/c_api.md

 ### Readers and Writers

-The examples above build `GEOSCoordSequence` from arrays of double, and `GEOSGeometry` from coordinate sequences, but it is also possible to directly read from and write to standard geometry formats:
+The examples above build `GEOSCoordSequence`s from arrays of double, and `GEOSGeometry` from coordinate sequences, but it is also possible to directly read from and write to standard geometry formats:

 * Well-Known Text ([WKT]({{< ref "/specifications/wkt" >}}))
 * Well-Known Binary ([WKB]({{< ref "/specifications/wkb" >}}))